Hassan Jangju: Funeral and aftermath

-The remains of his body was discovered and identified in the former Iran-Iraq war zone and sent back to Tabriz after 34 years on 5 September 2017.
+The remains of his body were discovered and identified in the former Iran-Iraq war zone and sent back to Tabriz after 34 years on 5 September 2017.
 On 6 September 2017 the coffin of Hassan Jangju, which was draped in the Iranian flag, was borne through the streets by a huge crowd and laid to rest with full military honours.
 The ceremony for condolences to the Jangju's family was led by Ali Larijani, speaker of the Iranian parliament.
 A few hours after the funeral, his mother Jeyran Pourali died.
 Jangju's family described how the mother would lay out his clothes on a chair at the dinner table every evening, resembling his presence at home.
 One of his sisters explained: "My mother always believed that she had given her child in the service of God, and therefore was calm, but she always looked forward to his return."